 Political and social activists often need to protect their identities and to be able to talk without being overheard.
 The risks they face, and responses they must take, continue to evolve.
+News about the increasing use of monitoring and spying by security services is fair warning: dissenters are highly likely to be monitored.

 For LGBTI activists (Lesbian, Gay, Bisexual, Transgender, Intersex and others), revealing their gender identities can be deemed illegal in many countries.
 This guide for LGBTI activists in sub-Saharan Africa therefore provides clear warnings about the dangers faced.